 Section 3: Identification of Your Degree Title.
-The third component indicates the degree and the discipline for which the thesis/project/dissertation has been prepared.
+The third component lists your degree and the discipline.
 To determine the exact degree title and whether it is designated as a Master of Arts, Master of Science, etc. consult the University Bulletin.
-Do not guess.

-You may also identify the option that you are completing.
+You may also identify the option or concentration that you are completing.
 At the end of the last word in your degree title, place a colon (:).
 On the next line, identify the option as listed in the University Bulletin.
-Follow the format in the example.
+Follow the format in the example in Appendix C.